autogluon/autogluon/examples/automm/memory_bank/README.md

 - `label_column` is the name of the label column.
 - `shots` is the shots for each class in training set.
 - `aug_epochs` is the epochs to create the bank.
+- `model_head_type` is the model head for few-shot classification.
+You can choose from 'linear' and 'SVM' for different classification heads.
 - `lr` is the learning rate for training the model head.
 - `lr_F` is the learning rate for finetuing the memory bank.
 - `train_epoch` is the training epochs for training the model head.